 The UK government’s ‘department for work and pensions’ website offers useful information on how to apply for LTA Protection: LTA reduction

 QROPS and Lifetime Allowance Protection: Tax planning opportunities

-Assuming LTA protection has been applied for, and your pension entitlement is still higher than £1.25m, a transfer to a Recognised Overseas Pension Scheme (ROPS) will have a 25% tax on any excess.
-In many cases, tax on lump sums in your chosen country of retirement may be considerably less (or even zero in some cases) than the punitive 55% applied to UK pensions.
+Assuming LTA protection has been granted, and your pension entitlement is still higher than £1.25m, a transfer to a Recognised Overseas Pension Scheme (ROPS) will be subject to a 25% tax on any excess.
+In many cases, tax on lump sums in your chosen country of retirement may be considerably less (or even zero in some cases) than the punitive 55% applied to the excess over the LTA on UK pensions.
 As such, whether you have to pay tax or not, it is best to commute the whole pot as a drawdown income stream, pay the 25% on the excess, then withdraw the Pension Commencement Lump Sum (PCLS) when in situ.

-In other cases where the total protected pension pot is within the £1.25m limit it would usually be better to take the lump sum while still UK tax resident, then draw down the income stream after transfer to a QROPS / ROPS.
+In other cases where the total protected pension pot is within the £1.25m limit it would usually be better to take the PCLS while still UK tax resident, then draw down the income stream after transfer to a QROPS/ROPS.